Contact InformationMain office:

 Di Pasquale said that the college cannot afford to hire more officers at this time, and that their continued salary and benefits over the years would be far more expensive than the security camera system.

-Campus Police Officer Brian Burke said he is strongly in favor of security cameras to assist the officers.
+College Police Officer Brian Burke said he is strongly in favor of security cameras to assist the officers.
 “A camera is used for the protection of people [in a location] when a person can’t constantly be there,” he said.